-The written VSU Alcohol specifically states:
+The written VSU Alcohol policy, as noted in the Student Code of Conduct specifically states:

-- 1. The use, possession, or transportation of alcoholic beverages is prohibited by students under the age of 21. - 2.
-If a student is under the influence of alcohol and under the age of 21, he/she will be cited for underage consumption of alcohol and referred to the appropriate authorities for disposition by the appropriate judicial process. - 3.
-No student shall be in an intoxicated state manifested by boisterousness, rowdiness, obscene or indecent appearance, or by vulgar, profane, lewd, or unbecoming language. - 4.
-The consumption of alcoholic beverages of possession of an open container of alcoholic beverages on University property is prohibited in public areas.
-(A public area is defined as any area outside of an

-- individual's living quarters).
-Students over age 21 who publicly consume alcohol or possess an open container of alcoholic beverage on University property are considered in violation of this policy. - 5.
-No student shall furnish or cause to be furnished any alcoholic beverage to any person under the legal drinking age. - 6.
-Serving alcohol to someone who is visibly intoxicated is prohibited. - 7.
-Any VSU recognized student organization that sponsors, permits, or allows social event with alcohol, and fails to prevent the consumption of said alcohol by underage attendees via established University guidelines, will be cited for violation of Paragraph A, 1 & 5, Paragraphs L and R of the Student Code of conduct, and will be dealt with as an organization. - 8.
-No alcohol may be purchased with student activity organization funds.
+- 1. Possession, consumption, or transporting of alcoholic beverages by persons under the age of 21 is prohibited. - 2.
+If a student is under the age of 21 and determined to be under the influence of alcohol he/she will be referred to the appropriate authorities. - 3.
+A student in a publicly intoxicated state will be referred to the appropriate authorities for disposition. - 4.
+The consumption or possession of alcoholic beverage(s) or possession of an open container of an alcoholic beverage on University property is prohibited in public areas.
+A public area is defined as any area outside of an individual's living quarters. - 5.
+No student shall furnish or cause to be furnished any alcoholic beverage to any person under the legal drinking age of 21. - 6.
+The serving of alcohol to someone visibly intoxicated and/or the facilitating of drinking games involving the consumption of alcohol is prohibited. - 7.
+Common source containers of alcoholic beverages e.g. beer kegs, hunch-punch, etc., may not be present at any registered University organization event. - 8.
+No alcohol may be purchased with student activity fee funds.